 Unfortunately, he's stopped mimicking birds.
 I think it has more to do with the fact that he's learned to make other noises than the fact that he's lost interest in birds.
 He still tracks their paths in the sky and will sit under the bird feeder on the rare occasions we let him outdoors.
 Maybe bird sounds are more work to make than regular cat sounds.

 I haven't heard him hiss since the last time my brother visited.
-I'm convinced it has something to do with the fact that Remy is 4 or 5 times Fredward's size, when our small cocker spaniel is only about the same size of Fredward.
+I'm convinced it has something to do with the fact that Remy is four or five times Fredward's size, while our small cocker spaniel is only about the same size of Fredward.
 Fredward must feel like Jamie is less of a threat.

 Please Share Your Stories!

-I was going to add another video, but it seems that most "weird" or "odd" cat noises on youtube are from people taunting their pets.
+I was going to add another video, but it seems that most "weird" or "odd" cat noises on YouTube are from people taunting their pets.
 This is not okay.
-Here is a highly informative hub on taming an aggressive cat.

 © 2011 Jennifer Kessner